nashif/project-docs/security/security-overview.rst

 document shall be created and evaluated against the implementation.
 These documents shall serve as an entry point to new developers and as a basis for the security architecture.
-Please refer to the `Zephyr Kernel subsystem documentation`_ for detailed information about each subsystem.
+Please refer to the :ref:`Zephyr Kernel subsystem documentation <subsystems>` for detailed information.

 Secure Coding Guidelines
 ========================

 Designing an open software system such as Zephyr to be secure requires adhering to a defined set of design standards.
-These standards are included in the Zephyr Project documentation, specifically in the `secure coding guidelines`_.
+These standards are included in the Zephyr Project documentation, specifically in its :ref:`secure code` section.
 In [SALT75]_, the following, widely accepted principles for protection mechanisms are defined to prevent security violations and limit their impact: